finecoding/oxo/notes.md

 In ~/.ssh ensure a public and private key are generated.  id_rsa is the default name for a public key.

 When the git client does a push, it logs into github by submitting this key.
-If the github account has this in its list of know keys, then the git client user is authenticated.
-If not, it asks for a username and password.
+If the github account has this key in its list of know keys, the git client user is authenticated.
+If not, it defaults to authentication by asking for a username and password.

 To get the client to submit its public key, we need the ssh-agent running on the client computer